ecmwf/metview-docs/docs/confluence/odb_tutorial.rst

 .. image:: /_static/odb_tutorial/worddav48581a42aa40558dcba65caa763fa9b3.png

-In our `Contouring <https://confluence.ecmwf.int/display/METV/Contouring>`_ icon we set the minimum value to '1.' to exclude grid cells containing no points at all and used 20 intervals between the minimum and the maximum to define the colour palette.
+In our :ref:`Contouring <mcont_icon>` icon we set the minimum value to '1.' to exclude grid cells containing no points at all and used 20 intervals between the minimum and the maximum to define the colour palette.
 Please note that our palette was automatically generated from a colour wheel by interpolating in clockwise direction between Contour Shade **Min Level Colour** and **Contour Shade Max Level Colour**.

 Changing the View